4 Methods to Determine Recruitment ROI

 We are huge on targeting only passive job seekers, given their top skill level nature.
 This type of talent (and really the only kind of talent you should care about to make impactful hires) are not going to be the individuals submitting their resume to job boards.

 For the record – while we are saying that calculating ROI should be more than just a standard cost-per-hire analysis, we are NOT recommending you to disregard the value of your tools and what they do for your company.

 As a starting point, you can always rely on this basic formula from the HR Bartender:

 “CPH = (External Recruiting Costs + Internal Recruiting Costs) / Total Number of Hires for a Time Period

 External recruiting costs include agency fees, advertising, job fairs, college recruiting, relocation, etc.

 Internal recruiting costs include salary and benefits for everyone involved in the recruiting process as well as recruiting software, etc.”

 While we often see employers use this, we encourage them to also evaluate further, considering metrics like cost per submission and interview, as well as the value of the gig and its level of specialty.

 In Glassdoor’s “Calculate Cost-Per-Hire” blog, their team describes this formula and how to build on top of it, considering attrition and candidate quality.

-For more information about how to calculate your ROI and recruitment costs, follow this link for real-time Recruiting Metrics and Calculators or follow this link to view our Reducing recruitment cost infographic!
+For more information about how to calculate your ROI and recruitment costs, follow this link to view our Reducing recruitment cost infographic!